cherryramatisdev/my_brain/Handling state between multiple instances with elixir.md

 iex(4)>
 ```

 Observe that we define a function that act as a general listener using the `receive` block, this work as a switch case where we can pattern match and do a quick action, in this case we're simply printing to the STDOUT.
-Once we spawn this listener, it's possible to use the returned `pid` to send information using the `send/2` function that expects a PID and a value as arguments.
+Once we spawn this listener, it's possible to use the returned `pid` to send information using the `send/2` function that expects a `PID` and a value as arguments.

 That way, it's possible to keep state in an immutable and separate environment such as elixir.

 ## Incrementing our experience with tasks

-Now that we've saw the fundamental aspects of handling processes, let's dive into a powerful tool: the `Task` module.
-This module offers an abstraction on top of the common functions `spawn` and `receive` to initiate and manage concurrent processes while waiting for results.
+This module offers an abstraction on top of the `spawn` function while adding support for asynchronous behavior, i.e. creating function in a separate process and observing it's behavior with wait functions.
 As you delve into Elixir, you'll discover that the `Task` module allows you to start a new process that executes a function and returns a task structure.
 With this structure in hand, you can easily get the value from this function using the `Task.await(task)` clause, as shown below:

 ```elixir
 iex(1)> task = Task.async(fn ->